-a) At least five credits in any Botswana General Certificate of Secondary Education (BGCSE) or its equivalent.
-These subjects should include credit in English Language and a pass in Mathematics.

-b) An acceptable Diploma or equivalent in Adult Education, Home- Economics, Nursing, Physical Health and Recreation, Primary Education or Secondary Education, Social Work or Theology, or any other relevant field.
-Holders of Diploma qualifications who have equivalent foundation courses in Counselling will gain credit exemptions for equivalent courses completed at College level.
-Entrants who gain sufficient credit exemptions may enter with advanced standing and enrol direct in Levels 200 or 300.
-Credit exemptions will be considered on a case-by case basis.
-Relevant work experience shall be an added advantage.

-c) Holders of a Certificate in Education plus BGCSE/COSC grades or equivalent not meeting ii (a) above but who have at least two years appropriate work experience may be admitted under the Mature Age Entry d) To determine the numbers who take the Major/Major, there will be screening and interviews.
+- a) At least five credits in any Botswana General Certificate of Secondary Education (BGCSE) or its equivalent.
+These subjects should include credit in English Language and a pass in Mathematics. - b) An acceptable Diploma or equivalent in Adult Education, Home- Economics, Nursing, Physical Health and Recreation, Primary Education or Secondary Education, Social Work or Theology, or any other relevant field.
+Holders of Diploma qualifications who have equivalent foundation courses in c) Holders of a Certificate in Education plus BGCSE/ COSC grades or equivalent not meeting ii (a) above but who have at least two years appropriate work experience may be admitted under the Mature Age Entrv d) To determine the numbers who take the Major/Major, there will be screening and interviews.
 The screening will include BGCSE grade equivalents of credit in English and pass in Mathematics, passing core courses in counselling at levels 100 and 200 a minimum GPA of 3.0, a personal interview in which the academic background, educational and professional goals, experience, personal and emotional stability of each candidate are evaluated before admission is granted.